-VLC Media Player is the go-to free video player if you’re looking for a software that can handle whatever videos you throw at it.
+VLC Media Player is the go-to free video player if you’re looking for software that can handle whatever videos you throw at it.
 This extremely versatile software can play 360-degree videos, movies and clips up to 8K resolution, and videos in compressed file formats.
 The real challenge isn’t getting files to play with VLC Media Player – it’s finding videos that this software won’t play.

 This free video player also offers an impressive array of tools and controls.
 You can tweak your video settings to improve the playback or audio quality, as well as add filters to change the look of individual clips.
 VLC Media Player also works with synchronous subtitles, which is helpful for watching movies with the sound turned off.

 The only major big downside to note about VLC Media Player is that the interface hides a lot of these tools.
 There’s a significant learning curve to accessing and applying some of the more advanced features.
+But it well worth the effort.

 Read our full VLC Media Player review(opens in new tab)